Karth42/SimpleKeplerOrbits/README.md

 ## Importing

-This repository contains whole Unity Project for basic demonstration setup, but if you want to import package into separated project, you can safely copy all files from Assets/SimpleKeplerOrbits/ folder into your project folder.
+This repository contains whole Unity Project for basic demonstration setup.
+There are multiple ways of importing project:
+- Copy all files from Asset directory manually;
+- Importing asset store package;
+- Importing src branch as submodule, which contains only Assets folder content.

 ## Usage